-Crustaceans, sponges and corals associated with the Ancient Coastline at 125 m depth contour KEF.
-Sound pressure of 209-212 re 1 μ Pa PK-PK thresholds are potentially associated with some level of sub-lethal effects.
-As shown in Table 7-7, at a sound exposure threshold of 209 dB re 1 μ Pa PK-PK, maximum predicted R{max} distance was 260 m.
+Benthic invertebrate communities, including sponges and soft corals associated with the Ancient Coastline at 125 m depth contour KEF.

+Sound pressure

-As described above, a range of sound exposure thresholds, from 202 dB re 1 μ Pa PK-PK to 212 dB re 1 μ Pa PK-PK, were applied in the acoustic modelling study for benthic crustaceans.
-Sound levels
+As described above, a range of sound exposure thresholds, from 202 dB re 1 $\mu$ Pa PK-PK to 212 dB re 1 $\mu$ Pa PK-PK, were applied in the acoustic modelling study for benthic crustaceans.
+Sound levels of 209-212 re 1 $\mu$ Pa PK-PK thresholds are potentially associated with some level of sub-lethal effects.
+As shown in Table 7.7, at a sound exposure threshold of 209 dB re 1 $\mu$ Pa PK-PK, maximum predicted $R{max}$ distance was 260 m.
+The maximum predicted $R{max}$ distance associated with the 213 dB re 1 $\mu$ Pa PK-PK level for sublethal effects and chronic mortality (Day et al. 2016b, 2017) is 156 m.

-The PK sound level at the seafloor directly underneath the seismic source was estimated at all four modelling sites, and compared to the sound level of 226 dB re 1 μ Pa PK for sponges and corals (Heyward et al. 2018).
+The PK sound level at the seafloor directly underneath the seismic source was estimated at all four modelling sites, and compared to the sound level of 226 dB re 1 $\mu$ Pa PK for sponges and corals (Heyward et al. 2018).
 It was found that the level was not reached at any of the four sites.

-Table 7-7 Maximum Predicted Distances (R{max}) To Effect Thresholds For Crustaceans At The Seafloor
+Table 7.7 Maximum Predicted Distances (Rmax) To Effect Thresholds For Crustaceans At The Seafloor

-Sound Exposure Threshold (PK-PK) R {max} (M)
+Sound Exposure Threshold (PK-PK) R max (m)

 213 dB re 1 μPa 156

 212 dB re 1 μPa 179

 211 dB re 1 μPa 204

 210 dB re 1 μPa 234

 209 dB re 1 μPa 260

 202 dB re 1 μPa 709

-As described above, the area of overlap between the Ancient coastline at 125 m depth contour KEF and the Acquisition Area is $1,272 \text{ km}^2$, which represents ~8% of the designated area of the KEF.
-Given the maximum predicted R{max} distance for impacts to crustaceans of 260 m, there is the potential for some crustaceans on the seafloor within the KEF to experience sound levels that could result in some low-level, sub-lethal effects (e.g. impairment of reflexes, damage to statocysts and reduction in numbers of haemocytes).
+As described above, the area of overlap between the Ancient coastline at 125 m depth contour KEF and the Acquisition Area is $1,272 \text{ km}^2$ , which represents ~8% of the designated area of the KEF.
+Given the maximum predicted $R{\text{max}}$ distance for impacts to invertebrates of 260 m, there is the potential for some invertebrates on the seafloor, including within the KEF, to experience sound levels that could result in some low-level, sub-lethal effects (e.g. impairment of reflexes, damage to statocysts and reduction in numbers of haemocytes).
 These sub-lethal effects could result in a reduction in fitness to some individuals.
-However, it is unlikely that this would occur to the majority of individuals within the Acquisition Area, therefore, impacts at a population level due to reduced fitness would be unlikely as there would be sufficient unaffected individuals to maintain the population.
+Chronic mortality may also occur in a small number of organisms within a maximum distance of 156 m from the source within the weeks and months following exposure.
+However, (Day et al. 2016b, 2017).

-At received noise levels of 209 dB re μ Pa (PK-PK) (Day et al. 2016) did not observe any impacts to embryonic development, with hatched larvae found to be unaffected in terms of egg development, the number of hatched larvae, larval dry mass and energy content and larval competency (i.e. survival in adverse conditions); thus recruitment should be unaffected.
-Therefore, impacts at a population level due to reduced recruitment would be to occur.
+At received noise levels of 209 dB re $\mu$ Pa (PK-PK) (Day et al. 2016a) did not observe any impacts to embryonic development, with hatched larvae found to be unaffected in terms of egg development, the number of hatched larvae, larval dry mass and energy content and larval competency (i.e. survival in adverse conditions); thus recruitment should be unaffected.
+Therefore, impacts at a population level due to reduced recruitment would be unlikley to occur.